park-holidays-uk/omnipay-verifone/README.md

 # omnipay-verifone
 Verifone (Commidea) Package for Omnipay

-Send settings to the client with the usual Omnipay setSetting('value') methods
+Send settings to the gateway with the usual Omnipay setSetting('value') methods.

 ### Example of use: